Lectures on Foliation Dynamics: Barcelona 2010: Classification Schemes

 There are many variants of these questions, whose answers are essentially unknown.
 These sorts of questions seem of fundamental importance to the study of foliations.
 While the topological classification of foliations is surely an unsolvable problem, in any sense of the word ``unsolvable'', a variation on the Borel classification problem might be possible when restricted to special subclasses, such as for foliations with uniformly polynomial growth, or amenable foliations.

-In the late 1970's and early 1980's, Cantwell \& Conlon, Hector, Nishimori, Tsuchiya in particular \cite{CantwellConlon1978, CantwellConlon1981b, Hector1983, Tsuchiya1979a, Tsuchiya1980b}, developed a Poincar\'{e}-Bendixson Theory of levels for codimension-one $C^2$-foliations.
-For real analytic foliations with all leaves of polynomial growth type, their results are very satisfying, essentially giving an algorithmic description of the limit sets of leaves. \begin{prob} Classify the \emph{restricted orbit equivalence} classes of codimension-one real analytic foliations with all leaves of polynomial growth type. \end{prob}
+In the late 1970's and early 1980's, Cantwell and Conlon, Hector, Nishimori, Tsuchiya in particular \cite{CantwellConlon1978, CantwellConlon1981b, Hector1983, Tsuchiya1979a, Tsuchiya1980b}, developed a Poincar\'{e}-Bendixson Theory of levels for codimension-one $C^2$-foliations.
+For real analytic foliations with all leaves of polynomial growth type, their results give an algorithmic description of the limit sets of leaves. \begin{prob} Classify the \emph{restricted orbit equivalence} classes of codimension-one real analytic foliations with all leaves of polynomial growth type. \end{prob}

 For the general case of codimension-one $C^2$-foliations, the theory of levels becomes much more complicated, as there are numerous counter-examples which have been constructed to show that the conclusions in the analytic case do not extend so easily.
 The theory of levels is even more problematic for $C^1$-foliations of codimension-one, and non-existent for foliations of codimension $q > 1$.